ralam/Enginestarter/README.md

 I will implement the ability for users to support projects by setting up the necessary Backbone routes.
 Users should not be able to support their own projects or projects that reached their deadline.
 Projects should update their goal information appropriately as users support them.
+Users can view projects they have supported on a basic profile page.

 ### Phase 5: Project Categories (~2 days)
 I'll add `category` route to the Projects controller and a `CategoryIndex`